mgoblin/STC15lib/README.md

-This C-library contains the code for interaction with STC15W408AS.
+This C-library contains code for interaction with STC15W408AS.
 STC15W408AS is a micro chip compatible with 8051 architecture.

 # Versions history
 0.1.0